-B. Functional Assessment - The functional assessment rates the participant's level of assistance required to complete each task, and the number of times the task is performed.
-If there is a condition or characteristic in addition to the disability, the participant may require the need for more time to complete a particular task.
-These conditions and/or characteristics do not apply to all ADL/IADL tasks; they only apply if the condition would have has a direct impact on the performance of the task. medical information and self-reporting, the assessor may observe or request that the participant demonstrate their ability to complete a task.

-- Initial assessments occur upon entry to the Personal Choice program and reassessments occur annually thereafter.
+- A. Nursing Assessment The Nursing Assessment is one (1) of the multiple assessments done for the participant.
+This assessment measures Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs) which are conducted to determine participant needs and goals.
+A nursing assessment must be performed by a nurse licensed by RIDOH in accordance with 216-RICR-40-05-3, Licensing of Nurses and Standards for the Approval of Basic Nursing Education Programs. - B. Functional Assessment The functional assessment rates the participant's level of assistance required to complete each task, and the number of times the task is performed.
+If there is a condition or characteristic in addition to the disability, the participant may require more time to complete a particular task.
+These conditions and/or characteristics do not apply to all ADL/IADL tasks; they only apply if the condition has a direct impact on the performance of the task.
+In addition to medical information and self-reporting, the assessor may observe or request that the participant demonstrate their ability to complete a task. - Initial assessments occur upon entry to the Personal Choice program and reassessments occur annually thereafter.
 A participant or representative may request a reassessment sooner if their situation has changed and there is either an increased or decreased need for assistance.
 The Case Manager may also perform a reassessment sooner if there are life changes resulting in a possible increase or decrease in need for assistance. - 2.
 When a participant is identified through the Nursing Home Transition Program/Money Follows the Person Program, a temporary assessment shall be conducted.
-This shall be a temporary assessment because it is conducted while the participant is in an institutional Nursing Home setting and may not fully reflect the participant's functional abilities within a non-institutional home setting.
-The Conflict-Free Service Advisement\Case Management Agency selected by the participant consumer shall complete an updated assessment within ninety (90) days of the participant returning home.
-After the temporary assessment is completed, the Office of Community Programs staff shall review the assessment with the participant to: - a.
-Verify that the participant wants to participate in the Personal Choice Personal Choice Self-Directed program; and - b.
-Identify the participant's choice of Conflict-Free Service Advisement Agency Case Management Agency responsible for the additional assessments and oversight of the participant's programservices.
-The participant will have appeals rights as outline in Part 10-05-2 of this Title, Appeals Process and Procedures for EOHHS Agencies and Programs. - C. In addition to the nursing and functional assessments, staff will conduct an environmental assessment and a Mini Universal Comprehensive Assessment Tool (UCAT) assessment as part of the eligibility determination and plan of care.
+This shall be a temporary assessment because it is conducted while the participant is in an institutional Nursing Home setting and may not fully reflect the participant's functional abilities within a noninstitutional home setting.
+The Conflict-Free Case Management Agency selected by the participant shall complete an updated assessment within ninety (90) days of the participant returning home.
+After the temporary assessment is completed, the Office of Community Programs staff shall review the assessment with the participant to:

+- a.
+Verify that the participant wants to participate in the Personal Choice program; and - b.
+Identify the participant's choice of Conflict-Free Case Management Agency responsible for the additional assessments and oversight of the participant's services. - C. In addition to the nursing and functional assessments, staff will conduct an environmental assessment as part of the eligibility determination and plan of care.

-2.100.3 Budget Development
+2.10 Budget Development